 I, as an employer who is searching towards hiring a team member, these are the factors which come to my mind when I observe an eligible candidate:

-Updated about the current technical trends.
+Updated about the current technology trends.

 Understanding of core concepts.